Joelius300/thymio-python/README.md

 a wired USB or wireless USB dongle) or a TCP port (asebaswitch or Thymio simulator).

+Check the `hand_avoider.py` example to get started quickly or look at the demos to understand how the library works at a lower level.

 ## Installing the package

 Create a virtual environment and activate it (e.g. with pyenv-virtualenv: `pyenv virtualenv thymio && pyenv activate thymio`).